xvnpw/fabric-agent-action-examples/docs/PROJECT.md

 - each dietitian can have multiple customers...
 - the application will be deployed into AWS cloud and use cloud-based services to store and process data.
 - the application will store and process PII information that might contain personal health data of customers.
-- ChatGPT 35 will be used as LLM..
+- ChatGPT 35 will be used as LLM...

 ## High level connection view